data-dot-all/dataall/pages/deploy/deploy_locally.md

 - Yarn
 - AWS credentials as environment variables.

-## 1. Clone data.all code
+## 1. Clone data.all code and run docker compose
-data.all is fully dockerized with docker-compose, and can be started in a minute running the commands below:
+data.all is fully dockerized with docker-compose, and can be fully run from your local computer.
+The first step is to clone the repo.

 ```bash
 git clone https://github.com/awslabs/aws-dataall.git
 ```

-## 2. Run Docker compose

 With docker compose we orchestrate the build of 5 containers: frontend, db, graphql, cdkproxy, opensearch.
 You can check the ports assigned to each container in the `docker-compose.yaml` file at the root level of the repo.